 These metrics comprise a wide range of data, including pipeline, sales performance and other sales-based metrics.
 Overall, these types of metrics measure your company’s overall performance and progress in relation to your company goals.

 This metric focuses on how your organization is using its CRM software, such as how your workers are using the system, and leveraging the data that is being collected.

 These metrics speak to how customers interact with your business.
 They highlight data about the customer journey through your company’s sales pipeline, whether your customers are satisfied, and which customers are return customers.
 By combining this data with your sales funnel, you can better meet your customers’ needs.

 Here are five marquee metrics your small businesses may want to track using your CRM system.

 The net promoter score measures how satisfied customers are with your business.
 Throughout the buyer’s journey, you can ask them to rate their experience on a scale from one to 10.
 This can help further delineate how customers perceive your business.
 Engage Bay recommends viewing those scores on the following scale as:

-Regardless of how you define each rating, having some sort of feedback system linked to your CRM solution can help you better understand your customers’ experiences.
+Regardless of how you define each rating, a feedback system linked to your CRM solution can help you better understand your customers’ experiences.

 This CRM metric measures growth, which is especially relevant for subscription-based businesses, as it tracks how many customers decide to continue using your product or service once they’ve signed up.
 Much like customer churn below, this is an essential metric for any small business looking to understand its overall growth compared to its business goals.